richardhart89/Pepper-Dialogflow/README.md

 #PepperChat
 ##Integration of Dialogflow with Pepper

+**
+Notes:
-**Note: This application will not work without a Pepper.
+1. This application will not work without a Pepper.
 In order to use Dialogflow, it must have something to send to it.
-Without a Pepper, there is no audio to send.**
+Without a Pepper, there is no audio to send.

+2. Although the method used to call Dialogflow uses that for streaming audio, the audio is not yet streamed.
+The file dialogflow_thread.py is not used but is intended for that purpose.
+It is not clear that streaming should be used.
+It may help reduce the latency seen.
+**

 This is the inital work for integrating Dialogflow with Pepper.
 It consists of an export of PepperChat.zip which is the current implementation of the chatbot